Spider Web Pretzels

 Melted white chocolate in a glass mixing bowl.

 Step three: Starting in the centre of each spider web pipe a good blob of white chocolate (this will help to hold the pretzel sticks together).
-Then gradually spiral the melted white chocolate out over the pretzel sticks to form spider webs.
+Then gradually spiral in a circular-motion the melted white chocolate out over the pretzel sticks to form spider webs.

 A spider web made from pretzel sticks and white chocolate being held up.